Make your next road trip enjoyable and safe by getting organized before you leave home.

 7. Keep all doors locked while driving.

-8. Obtain updated maps (either paper or electronic) and plot out primary and secondary routes.
+8. Obtain updated maps (either paper or electronic) and plot out primary and secondary routes before you leave home.

 9. Schedule frequent rest stops to stretch your legs.

-10. ID your children with special bracelets, necklaces or information placed in the insoles of their shoes.
-Google “ID for children.”
+10. ID your children with special bracelets or necklaces or information placed in the insoles of their shoes.
+For more information, Google “ID for children.”
 Don’t forget to ID their backpacks, personal items and strollers.
 Always carry a recent photo of your child for identification purposes.
-Consider using brightly colored shoelaces for quick and easy identification.
+A tip from Disney World: Replace regular shoelaces with brightly colored ones for quick and easy identification.

-14. Do not let you children lie down.
+12. Do not let your children lie down.
 They are not protected by seat belts in a prone position.
 Never put infants and young children in the front seat.

 “Never go on trips with anyone you do not love.”
 Ernest Hemingway